What Weight Fly Rod For Trout: What Do Guides Recommend

 Zero to two-weight fly rods would be considered specialty rods and would normally be used by very experienced anglers for a single purpose.

-An angler that wants to fish small streams for small brook trout or panfish and that wants to challenge themselves and have the best feel when fighting these smaller fish.
+An angler who wants to fish small streams for small brook trout or panfish and who wants to challenge themselves and have the best feel when fighting these smaller fish.

 On this size rod, even a small 6 to 8-inch trout will feel like a bigger fish and provide a better fight and more challenge.